Research

 • accompanying documents are included in proposal e.g. Consent forms, Participant information sheets, data collection instruments.

-Aboriginal and Torres Strait Islander young people and families are disproportionally represented in the child safety and family support system, therefore research projects will likely include Aboriginal and Torres Strait Islander people.
+Aboriginal and Torres Strait Islander young people and families are disproportionally represented in the child safety and family support system, and research projects will likely be particularly relevant to Aboriginal and Torres Strait Islander people.
 Researchers should refer to the Aboriginal and Torres Strait Islander Knowledge Lens user guide and Aboriginal and Torres Strait Islander respectful language guide, and demonstrate how Aboriginal and Torres Strait Islander perspectives and experiences have been considered and responded to in project development and design.
-Research should also comply with the Guidelines for Ethical conduct in research with Aboriginal and Torres Strait Islander Peoples and communities (2018)
+Research should also comply with the Guidelines for Ethical conduct in research with Aboriginal and Torres Strait Islander Peoples and communities (2018) More information can be found on page 2 of the 'Application to conduct prescribed research' (see hyperlink below).

 How to submit a research application

-If you would like to submit a research application, please complete the Research Application Form (PDF, 1.2 MB) Research Application Form (DOCX, 216 KB) and send to researchandevaluation@cyjma.qld.gov.au.
+If you would like to submit a research application, please complete the Application to conduct prescribed research ((PDF, 393 KB)) Application to conduct prescribed research ((DOCX, 430 KB)) and send to researchandevaluation@dcssds.qld.gov.au.
 If you have a research enquiry or would like to discuss your research idea with us, please contact us at this same email address.

 Researchers with enquiries or applications regarding Youth Justice research should contact the Youth Justice Research and Evaluation team at: researchandevaluation@youthjustice.qld.gov.au.